samaila-bashir/redux-cli-kit/README.md

 This CLI tool is designed to help streamline Redux state management setup by automatically generating the necessary boilerplate for your models with simple commands.

-# StateEngine CLI Kit: Framework and Library Support
+# Supported Frameworks and Libraries

 ### React JS